Turtel216/Custom-C-Malloc-Implementaion/README.md

 # Custom-C-Malloc-Implementation
 An implementation of the malloc library in the C programming Language.
-This project was made to gain a better understanding of the C programming language and memory management
+This project was made to gain a better understanding of the C programming language and memory management.
+The Heap memory is implemented as a linked-list and merges fragmented chunks of memory

 ## Usage